 i) A daily interest adjustment is calculated for any position that is opened before 22.00 (London time) and that is still open after 22.00 (London time).
 For stock index contracts denominated in Australian dollars a daily interest adjustment is calculated for any position that is opened before 16.50 (Sydney time) and that is still open after 16.50 (Sydney time).
 These adjustments are posted daily to the client's account.
 Please note that on Fridays open positions will be adjusted for 3 days funding, covering the weekend.

 D = n x L x C x i / 365

 D = daily interest adjustment

 C = underlying index price at 10pm (London time)

 i = applicable annual interest rate

 Note: The formula uses a 365-day divisor for the FTSE® 100 and other GBP, SGD and ZAR denominated markets, and a 360-day divisor for all others.
-Positions on the India 50 cash contract will have funding attributed based on the prevailing INR (Indian rupee) interest rate, positions on the Brazil 60 will have funding attributed based on the prevailing BRL (Brazilian real) interest rate, positions on the China A50 or China 300 cash contract will have funding attributed based on the prevailing CNH (offshore Chinese yuan) interest rate, positions on the South Africa 40 will have funding attributed based on the prevailing ZAR (South African Rand) interest rate and positions on the Malaysia 30 will have funding attributed based on the prevailing MYR (Malaysian ringgit) interest rate, regardless of the currency of your trade.
+Positions on the India 50 cash contract will have funding attributed based on the prevailing INR (Indian rupee) interest rate, positions on the Brazil 60 will have funding attributed based on the prevailing BRL (Brazilian real) interest rate, positions on the China A50 or contract will have funding attributed based on the prevailing CNH (offshore Chinese yuan) interest rate, and positions on the South Africa 40 will have funding attributed based on the prevailing ZAR (South African Rand) interest rate, regardless of the currency of your trade.

 Interest in respect of long positions is debited from a client's account, and interest in respect of short positions is either credited to or debited from a client's account.